 Presents an overview of professional nursing practice, focusing on the roles and characteristics of the baccalaureate nurse that are requisite in a changing health care delivery system.
 Theory and philosophy of nursing will be emphasized and historical perspectives that have had an impact on the profession explored.

-This course provides an analysis of historical and current issues affecting aspects of professional nursing practice.
+Provides an analysis of historical and current issues affecting professional nursing practice.
 Professional nursing in a changing health care delivery system is examined from a leadership perspective.
-A personal, issue-related action plan will be developed and implemented.

 In this theory course, RN students will apply public health principles to nursing practice from a population-based individual, community and system level.
 This course examines public health from a local, national and global perspective.
 This course does not meet Minnesota Board of Nursing requirements for certification as a public health nurse.
 Certification requires the additional 1 credit clinical course, NSG 4571.